amtrack/sfdx-plugin-source-read/README.md

 > Read more about about this in my [mdapi-issues/retrieve-behavior-scratch-org](https://github.com/mdapi-issues/retrieve-behavior-scratch-org) repository.

 This plugin provides a `sf crud-mdapi read` (formerly `sf force source read`) command to read Metadata using the "CRUD-based" Metadata API similar to `sf project retrieve start` (which uses the "file-based" Metadata API).

+This plugin also provides a `sf crud-mdapi upsert` command to upsert Metadata using the "CRUD-based" Metadata API similar to `sf project deploy start` (which uses the "file-based" Metadata API).

 > [!NOTE]
 > This plugin simply returns the unfiltered response from the CRUD-based Metadata API.